A ternary diophantine inequality by primes with one of the form $\mathbf{p=x^2+y^2+1}$

 \section{Notations}

 Assume that $N$ is a sufficiently large positive number.
 The letter $p$ with or without subscript will always denote prime numbers.
 The notation $m\sim M$ means that $m$ runs through the interval $(M/2, M]$.
 Moreover $e(t)$=exp($2\pi it$).
 We denote by $(m,n)$ the greatest common divisor of $m$ and $n$.
 The letter $\eta$ denotes an arbitrary small positive number, not the same in all appearances.
-As usual $\varphi (n)$ is Euler's function, $\tau(n)$ denotes the number of positive divisors of $n$ and $\Lambda(n)$ is von Mangoldt's function.
+As usual $\varphi (n)$ is Euler's function, $\mu(n)$ is M\"{o}bius' function, $\tau(n)$ denotes the number of positive divisors of $n$ and $\Lambda(n)$ is von Mangoldt's function.
 We shall use the convention that a congruence, $m\equiv n\,\pmod {d}$ will be written as $m\equiv n\,(d)$.
-The letter $\chi$ denotes an Dirichlet character to given modulo.
-The sums $\sum_{\chi(d)}$ and $\sum_{\chi(d)}^*$ denotes respectively summation over all characters and all primitive characters to modulo $d$.
-Throughout this paper unless something else is said, we suppose that $\mu$, $c$ be fixed with $0<\mu<1$ and $1<c<427/400$.
+The letter $\chi$ denotes a Dirichlet character to a given modulus.
+The sums $\sum_{\chi(d)}$ and $\sum_{\chi(d)}^*$ denotes respectively summation over all characters and all primitive characters modulo $d$.
+Throughout this paper unless something else is said, we suppose that $\mu$, $c$ be fixed with $0<\mu<1$ and $1<c<\frac{427}{400}$.
+Denote